tparsnick/duo_universal_ruby/README.md

     # Returns:
     # Authorization uri to redirect to for the Duo prompt

-    # After a successful Duo login, Duo redirect the user to the redirect_uri, e.g. /duo_callback with a duoCode and state
+    # After a successful Duo authentication, Duo redirects the user to the redirect_uri, e.g. /duo_callback with the params: duo_code and state

-decoded_token = client.exchange_authorization_code_for_2fa_result(duoCode, username)
+decoded_token = client.exchange_authorization_code_for_2fa_result(duo_code: duo_code, username: username)
     # Exchange the duo_code for a token with Duo to determine
     # if the auth was successful.

     # POST /oauth/v1/token

     # Arguments:
-      # duoCode         -- Authentication session transaction id
-      #                    returned by Duo
+    # duo_code        -- Authentication session transaction id returned by Duo
     # username        -- Name of the user authenticating with Duo

     # Return:
     # A token with meta-data about the auth

     # Raises:
     # DuoException on error for invalid duo_codes, invalid credentials,
     # or problems connecting to Duo

 ```